nerded1337/kraken/README.md

 * Restrict OHLC bar intervals
 * Handle 'since' / last' - JSON can be number or string
 * Add tests
+* Develop kraken executable into a full command-line tool